 Sportsbook Bonus Offers in Arizona

 Bonus offers will vary from sportsbook to sportsbook, season to season.
-Consiappsdering the connection many sports betting operators have to professional leagues and teams in Arizona, the offers may be team specific for a particular book.
+Considering the connection many sports betting operators have to professional leagues and teams in Arizona, the offers may be team-specific for a particular book.

 But generally speaking, these are the bonus offers available at Arizona-based sportsbooks.

-In order to turn that matching bonus into cash, you’ll need to bet the amount a set number of times, and usually within a time period of 30 to 90 days.
+In order to turn that matching bonus into cash, you’ll need to bet the amount a set number of times, usually within a period of 30 to 90 days.